Southeast African cheetah: Outside Africa

 Asiatic cheetahs had existed in India for thousands of years, but as a result of hunting and other disastrous causes, they have disappeared there, with the last known Indian cheetah having been spotted in 1951.
 The critically endangered species currently lives in Iran, as the country itself is unwilling to give their cheetahs to India.
 A captive propagation project has been proposed.
 Minister of Environment and Forests Jairam Ramesh told the Rajya Sabha on 7 July 2009, "The cheetah is the only animal that has been described extinct in India in the last 100 years.
 We have to get them from abroad to repopulate the species."
 He was responding to a call for attention from Rajiv Pratap Rudy of the Bharatiya Janata Party (BJP).
 "The plan to bring back the cheetah, which fell to indiscriminate hunting and complex factors like a fragile breeding pattern is audacious given the problems besetting tiger conservation."
 Two naturalists, Divya Bhanusinh and MK Ranjit Singh, suggested importing cheetahs from Namibia, after which they will be bred in captivity and, in time, released in the wild.

 Multiple suitable potential sites from the Indian states of Gujarat, Madhya Pradesh, and Rajasthan which consisted of forests, grasslands, savannahs, and deserts were chosen for the cheetah reintroduction project in India, such as Banni Grasslands Reserve, Desert National Park, Kuno National Park and Gajner Wildlife Sanctuary.
 They are also known to be where the Asiatic cheetahs and other native animals coexisted for several years until they had recently gone extinct from the region.
 Nauradehi Wildlife Sanctuary was chosen as the most suitable site for reintroduced Namibian cheetahs.

 However, the plan to introduce this subspecies to India has been suspended in 2012, after discovering the distinctness between the cheetahs from Asia and Africa, having been separated between 32,000 and 67,000 years ago.

 In 2020, the Supreme Court of India ruled that African cheetahs, a different subspecies, could be brought into the country at a "carefully chosen location" on an experimental basis.

 In 2022, India received eight cheetahs from Namibia last year and they were released in Kuno National Park in Madhya Pradesh state.

 In 2023, South Africa signed an agreement with India to introduce 12 African cheetahs to India each year over the next decade.
+As of 22 March 2023, four African cheetahs were living in the wild of Kuno National Park in Madhya Pradesh.